gaehlerm/SoftwareEngineering/README.md

 You don’t want exceptions to leave your code.
 This will crash the software.
 It is not a big deal for a small standalone project as it possibly should be terminated anyway.
 But in serious software development you cannot allow this to happen.
 It is recommended to define your own error types.
 Put a try catch block around the whole code to catch your custom exceptions.
 Custom exceptions mean that the user did something wrong.
 Add another try catch block around the whole program in order to catch all exceptions.
 These are unexpected errors, bugs.
 Write a different error message and kindly ask the user to contact your support.
 The cause of this error message is a programming error.

 Raise exceptions right away if the program goes into an invalid state and return a message to the user what went wrong.
-It is not worth trying to deal with a semi invalid state, this is not worth the effort.
-Exceptions originating not from faulty user input should result in a message to send a bug report.
+It is not worth trying to deal with a semi invalid state.
+This is not worth the effort, you won't be able to fix the state.
+Exceptions originating not from faulty user input should result in a message about the cause what is wrong.

 ```Python
 if __name__ == “__main__”:
 	try: